HiltonGiesenow/PoShMon/README.md

 ---

 ## Release Notes
+0.9.0
+* Added a Server Time test for servers drifting apart
+* Add an 'update' notification for new versions of PoShMon
+* Add an 'Update' command to make updating PoShMon easier
+* Add Try..Catch error handling to each Test method
+* Switched to dynamically invoking test methods by name
+* Created a shared 'Core' monitoring function

 0.8.3
 * Reduced duplication in Test code for Stopwatch
 * Fixed naming for 'Free Percent' column in Memory Test